GitLab»

 Warning

-Note that you only need to set it up one hook for each repo used by Spacelift, regardless of how many stacks it is used by.
+You only need to set up one hook for each repository used by Spacelift, regardless of how many stacks use it.
 Setting up multiple hooks for a single repo may lead to unintended behavior.

 Regardless of whether you've created it manually or programmatically, once your project webhook is set up, your GitLab-powered stack or module is ready to use.

-If your Spacelift account is integrated with GitLab, the stack or module creation and editing forms will show an option to use GitLab as the source of code:
+If your Spacelift account is integrated with GitLab, the creation and editing forms for stacks and modules will display GitLab as a source code option:

 The rest of the process is exactly the same as with creating a GitHub-backed stack or module, so we won't be going into further details.